Prazosin is used for many conditions including:

 Are side effects severe or persistent, such as the following:

-- Feeling faint or lightheaded, feel a rapid heartbeat, feel like your heart is pounding, racing, has skipped a beat or if you feel short of breath.
+- Feeling faint or lightheaded, rapid heartbeat, like your heart is pounding, or has skipped a beat or if you feel short of breath.

 Tell your doctor or pharmacist if you: